tobyb1212/pyflow_scanpy_parameter/README.md

 ```

-Users are required to use an R-reticulate environment to enable python
+Users are required to use an R-reticulate environment to enable python packages to be called from R. This envionment must contain the necessary packages and the environment location should be referenced in scripts/gather_fullsample.R.

 ```
-snakemake --use-singularity
+R
+> if (!requireNamespace("reticulate", quietly = TRUE)) {
+  install.packages("reticulate")
+}

+> library(reticulate)

+# create a new Python environment named "r-reticulate"
+> reticulate::virtualenv_create("r-reticulate")

+# install Python packages inside that environment
+> reticulate::virtualenv_install("r-reticulate",
+  packages = c("scanpy", "numpy", "pandas", "rpy2")
+)

+# use this environment in R
+> reticulate::use_virtualenv("r-reticulate", required = TRUE)

 ```

 copy your .h5ad object into the `pyflow_scanpy_parameter` folder and